 The Royal Australian and New Zealand College of Ophthalmologists (RANZCO) is the medical college responsible for the training and professional development of ophthalmologists in Australia and New Zealand.
 This includes maintaining a Continuing Professional Development (CPD) system, a Vocational Training Program (VTP), organising scientific congresses and meetings, and much more.

-• Collaboration: working with others involved in the delivery of eye health care nationally and internationally, including working with government and policy development; and
+- Working with others involved in the delivery of eye health care nationally and internationally, including working with government and policy development; and

 RANZCO as a Higher Education Institution

 RANZCO is accredited as a Specialist Medical College by the Australian Medical Council (AMC) and the Medical Council of New Zealand (MCNZ).
 The AMC collaborates with the MCNZ to develop standards for medical education and training in all phases of medical education.
 In its accreditation processes, it assesses education providers and their medical programs against these standards.

 RANZCO submits annual reports to the AMC and the MCNZ who monitor the College Vocational Training Program (VTP) and Continuing Professional Development Program (CPD) as required by the Health Practitioner Regulation National Law to ensure these programs continue to meet the approved accreditation standards.

 The RANZCO Vocational Training Program is a five-year training program upon completion of which graduates are eligible to be admitted as Fellows of the College (FRANZCO).